 I live in Oakland, CA with my husband, Brian; son, Jake (age 6); daughter Ruby (age 10); and stepdaughter Martha (age 13).
 I now work as an experience design consultant.
 (Another inscrutable Internet title.
 It means I do research about human and business needs, then design products and services that meet the needs of real people.)
 Recently I’ve been developing expertise in the Industrial Internet (which my husband calls the “Internet of Big Things”).
 My writing has appeared on The New York Times (Motherlode), TIME.com, The Daily Beast, and iVillage, and I am a lapsed blogger for The Huffington Post.
 I am often interviewed for print, radio, and TV stories related to working parents.
 I’m available to speak at conferences and corporate events.

-A little note on when I post to this blog: Lately I’ve been posting about once a month.
+A little note on when I post to this blog: Lately I’ve been posting a couple times a month.
 If you love the blog but keep forgetting to check it, you might want to subscribe by email.